 12. Bedding

 Of course, you wash your bedding, and we’re not insinuating that you don’t.
 Instead, we recommend adding a step to your cleaning regime.
 Once you’ve washed and ironed your bedding, make sure you go over it with a lint roller.
-Nothing and we do mean nothing, makes a guest more uncomfortable than finding random hair in their beds.
-It immediately makes them think that your bedding is not clean, and most will refuse to stay the night!
+Nothing, and we do mean nothing, makes a guest more uncomfortable than finding random hair in their beds.
+It immediately makes them think your bedding is not clean, and most will refuse to stay the night!

 13. Nozzles and Tops of Products and Cleaning Items